LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 	Lakshmi goes up to the receptionist.
 **Receptionist**
 	`If variable is true`
 		*Welcome to the post guild!
-I'm the receptionist....ah Lakshmi it's you!.
-The exam will start at any minute!
+I'm the receptionist....ah Lakshmi it's you!
+A big day for you!
 Greg is waiting in his office in the back room.
 Good luck!*
 **Lakshmi**
-	*What do you mean good luck...
+	*...
+Big day?
+Good luck?
+Euhhh.
 How much am I in trouble on a scale from 1 to "You're on farming duty today."*
 **Receptionist**
 	*Oh, you will be picking apples alright.*
 **Lakshmi**
 	*That bad...
 Alright!
-See you soon!
-I'll nail this exam!*
+Thanks!*
 **Lakshmi**
 	*Brr...
 She is getting scarier than Greg.*
 **Event**
 	Lakshmi goes to the back of the guild hall.
 **Intern**
+	Lakshmi overhears the intern speaking to themselves behind a wall.
+Cannot interact with them yet.
 	*Dammit where are those shipment boxes?
-The guild work is too much I'm going to get in trouble again*
+The guild work is too much I'm going to get in trouble again* **Greg**
+	`If variable is true` Interact with Greg
+		*Ah Lakshmi, good morning.
+You slept in today, I hope you are well rested.*
+**Lakshmi**
+	*As much as I can be... haha.
+Sorry Greg...
+I must have missed my alarm.
+Nothing too big is going on today right?*
+**Greg**
+	`If variable is true`
+		_I'm afraid so Lakshmi.
+You have.... .... a pop quiz today!_
+**Lakshmi**
+	_A pop quiz!!!_

 #### Lakshmi speaks to the intern (enter first memory) (Arkana) -> to modify
 **Greg**